Skip to Content

 My smoky vegan Brussels sprouts recipe follows the trimming and roasting steps outlined above.

-Once the sprouts have been trimmed, I toss them with smoked paprika, granulated garlic, dried thyme, a pinch of cayenne pepper, nutritional yeast, salt, and pepper.
+Once the sprouts have been trimmed (see how to do that here), I toss them with smoked paprika, granulated garlic, dried thyme, a pinch of cayenne pepper, nutritional yeast, salt, and pepper.
 Then I add maple syrup and oil.

 After that, I spread the seasoned Brussels sprouts on a greased baking sheet cut side down.
 A few detached sprout leaves are OK – they’ll make delicious sprout chips later.